lbussy/keg-cop/docs/api/index.md

 #### Send Cooling State Report

-Whenever the cooling state changes, a state report is triggered for the KegScreen system.
+A state report is triggered for the KegScreen system whenever the cooling state changes.
 The format is as follows:

 ```json
 {